juliaolivieri/COMP_162_2024/lecture8/classwork8.md

   scale_x_continuous(trans="log2") +
   scale_y_continuous(trans="log2") +
   geom_text(check_overlap=T)

+# adding a trend line to a plot
+ggplot(msleep, aes(brainwt, bodywt)) +
+  scale_x_continuous(trans='log2') +
+  scale_y_continuous(trans='log2') +
+  geom_point() +
+  geom_smooth(method="lm")

 ```

 ### Exercises
 1. **(CW) Create a scatterplot of `brainwt` vs `sleep_total`.
 Consider log-scaling one or both of the axes.**
 2. **(CW) Add a text layer to your plot.
 Consider using `check_overlap=T` to make it look neater.**
+3. **(CW) Add a trend line through the data**
-3. What are some animals in the dataset that sleep for the smallest amount of time?
+4. What are some animals in the dataset that sleep for the smallest amount of time?
-4. What are some animals in the dataset that sleep for the largest amount of time?
+5. What are some animals in the dataset that sleep for the largest amount of time?
-5. Try adding a text layer to a boxplot.
+6. Try adding a text layer to a boxplot.
-6. Synthesizing everything we have learned about plotting in ggplot2, try to create the most interesting and informative plot that you can based on the msleep data.
+7. Synthesizing everything we have learned about plotting in ggplot2, try to create the most interesting and informative plot that you can based on the msleep data.
-7. **(CW) Submit the plot that you are most proud of to this google form: https://forms.gle/LPirk3X3E4tUpoPo8.
+8. **(CW) Submit the plot that you are most proud of to this google form: https://forms.gle/LPirk3X3E4tUpoPo8.
 We will look over some of the submissions as a class.**
-8. (Challenge) Try creating a text layer that is colored by one of the categorical variables.
+9. (Challenge) Try creating a text layer that is colored by one of the categorical variables.
-9. (Challenge) Explore the additional capabilities of ggplot2 that are summarized in the cheatsheet.
+10. (Challenge) Explore the additional capabilities of ggplot2 that are summarized in the cheatsheet.
 Are there any techniques that we didn't go over that you could see yourself using in the future?

 ## Part 5: Reading/writing your own data